2025 Think Dirty Awards Finalist

-If you have mature skin or are over 50, copper is one ingredient that is a must in your repertoire.
-It rejuvenates mature complexions and helps new fresh skin cells emerge.
+If you have mature skin or are over 50, copper is an essential ingredient to include in your skincare regimen.
+It rejuvenates mature complexions and helps new, fresh skin cells emerge.

 Although discovered thirty years ago, they are not the latest development in anti-aging products; their persistence in the market shows they are effective.

 It is an essential trace mineral.
-Copper is one of the elements that our bodies need to be healthy to function correctly.
-Further, it's found abundantly in our blood helping oxygen synthesize red blood cells.
+Copper is one of the elements that our bodies need to be healthy and function correctly.
+Further, it's found abundantly in our blood, helping oxygen synthesize red blood cells.

 GHK Copper peptides are combined with several kinds of proteins.
 The added benefit of GHK is that it: